monahidalgo/Build-Pro/README.md

-# Construction Site Management App.
+# Build Pro is a Construction Site Management App.

 For the Owner, Crew, Teams, and contractor to use the on-site app.
 Live